Soil, pH & Amendments

 If these are alongside borders then put a 30 degree slope outwards and downwards so that the bottom of the edge projects into the border.
 This will help prevent the roots drying prematurely.

-• The hard surface not only gets quite hot but also retains heat in the summer and promotes rapid drying of the lawn egde.
-Try and install a thermal barrier of some kind between the lawn edge and the hard surface.
-Pressure treated timber works as does heavy duty deep plastic edging.
+- The hard surface not only gets quite hot but also retains heat in the summer and promotes rapid drying of the lawn edge.
+Try installing a thermal barrier between the lawn edge and the hard surface.
+Pressure-treated timber works, as does heavy-duty deep plastic edging.

 Lawn Design

-• Limit the number of islands or obstacles in the lawn.
-Bird baths, lawn centred shrubberies, trees, ponds etc make mowing slower and harder and increase edging chores
+- Limit the number of islands or obstacles on the lawn.
+Bird baths, lawn-centred shrubberies, trees, ponds etc. make mowing slower and harder and increase edging chores

-• Will the lawn get sufficient light?
-Choose your seed or turf accordingly and make changes to design if light is expected to be very low
+- Will the lawn get sufficient light?
+Choose your seed or turf accordingly and make changes to the design if light is expected to be very low

 Lawn Levels